nikhan/go-fetch/README.md

 ```
 result, err := Fetch.Fetch(".foo.bar[2]", obj)
 ```
+All queries must start with `.`, as this is refers to the object that is passed to go-fetch.
+Making a query of simple `.` will return the entire object itself.

-Fetch supports bracket accessors for maps as well, so if you need to access a key that has characters (such as a `.`) that need to be avoided, you can do so:
+go-fetch supports bracket accessors for maps as well, so if you need to access a key that has characters (such as a `.`) that need to be avoided, you can do so:

 ```
 result, err := Fetch.Fetch(`.["foo"].bar[2]`, obj)
 ```

-`Fetch()` itself is a convenience function and if performance is a concern it is highly recommended that you parse your query ahead of time with `Fetch.Parse()` and follow up with `Fetch.Run()` instead.
+`Fetch.Fetch()`  is a convenience function and if performance is a concern it is highly recommended that you parse your query ahead of time with `Fetch.Parse()` and follow up with `Fetch.Run()` instead.

 ```
 query, _ := Fetch.Parse(`.["stop.trying"].to[0].make.fetch.happen`)